iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * IMJS_CESIUM_ION_KEY
   * If defined, the API key supplying access to Cesium ION assets.
 * IMJS_OIDC_...
-  * If using models from iModelHub, this is required for auth.
+  * If using iModels from iModelHub, this is required for auth.
   * See [backend.ts setupAuthorizationClient()](./src//backend/backend.ts) and [@itwin/oidc-signin-tool](https://github.com/iTwin/auth-clients/tree/main/packages/oidc-signin-tool) for details
   * IMJS_URL_PREFIX might be required as well